 Fun Facts About Money

-- The Bureau of Engraving and Printing produces 26 million notes a day, with a face value of approximately $907 million.
+- During fiscal year 2013, the Bureau of Engraving and Printing produced approximately 26 million notes a day, with a face value of approximately $1.3 billion.

 - Over 90 percent of U.S. currency is Federal Reserve notes.

 - A stack of currency one-mile high would contain more than 14.5 million notes.

 - Currency is actually fabric composed of 25 percent linen and 75 percent cotton.
 Currency paper has tiny red and blue synthetic fibers of various lengths evenly distributed through out the paper.

 - The $2 bill first originated on June 25, 1776, when the Continental Congress authorized issuance of the $2 denominations in "bills of credit for the defense of America."